DENVER — The higher elevations in Colorado received the first snow accumulations since May

 Fairplay reported the highest official total so far at 3.3 inches.

-9NEWS Meteorologist Chris Spears says it is a relatively warm storm with the heaviest snow falling in elevations above 11,000 feet.
+9NEWS Meteorologist Chris Spears says it was a relatively warm storm with the heaviest snow falling in elevations above 11,000 feet.

 Tips for removing snow from trees: